LT-IntroToAI-SY2526/assignment-0-Victoria-Serrano/writeup.md

 **What aspect of AI are you most excited to learn about this year?
 Explain why.**

-I am excied to work with new people and new websites/resources.
+I am excited to work with new people and new websites/resources.
 I think I will continue to grow my knowledge in technology through this class while learning different units.
 I am excited to learn more about how AI, now, changes and is a big perspective in daily life for most people now such as students, teachers, anyone who works, etc. Lastly, I am excited to learn about the outcomes of AI and the data analysis that will be learned throughout taking the course.

 ---